Social Commerce, Today and Tomorrow

 The Landscape of Social Commerce

 Social commerce is the convergence of e-commerce and social media.
 It offers the opportunity to transform social platforms into vehicles to sell products and services.
 In a mobile-centric world, e-commerce options are increasingly important for brands.
-Nearly 76% of consumers report using their mobile device to purchase products due to perceived convenience and consumer safety options.
+Nearly 76% of consumers report using their mobile devices to purchase products due to perceived convenience and consumer safety options.
 Commerce through social media is the perfect way to reach consumers where they stand — however, it is a continually evolving concept across platforms.

 Facebook is widely considered the leader in social commerce.
-Facebook launched the Shops feature in May 2020 to sell items directly on Facebook and Instagram.
+The brand launched the Shops feature in May 2020 to sell items directly on Facebook and Instagram.
 This feature allows brands to curate their available collections on a Facebook or Instagram storefront that mirrors your website.
 The B2C store lives on your brand profile and provides consumers with curated product collections, a cart and an option to purchase now.
-As a mobile-first shopping experience, Shops allow businesses to manage everything their business processes on Facebook, including tracking analytics, customer communications or targeting audiences.
+As a mobile-first shopping experience, Shops allow businesses to manage everything in their business processes on Facebook, including tracking analytics, customer communications or targeting audiences.

 Facebook and Instagram are owned by Meta, making their social commerce capabilities very similar.
 However, Instagram is unique in its use of shoppable posts.
 Shoppable posts and stories display specific products you may offer and link to the corresponding webpage.
 Users may find products as they scroll, tap the picture and redirect to a storefront page to purchase, all within the original social application.